Arrow Left BACK TO BLOG

 …And so, as I have read the proofs of this book I have found more than once that the pages have faded out of sight and in their stead I have seen Mount Pisgah and the French Broad River, or the ramp and terrace of Biltmore House, just as I saw them when writing the words which served to recall them to me.
 With the visions, too, has come a recurrence to our long talks, our work amongst the books, our games of chess, our cups of tea, our walks, our rides, and our drives.
 It is therefore a pleasure to me that the book so naturally gravitates to you, and that I may make it a remembrance of the past weeks of companionship….

-Janice Meredith sold over 200,000 copies and was adapted for the stage in 1901.
+Janice Meredith sold more than 200,000 copies and was adapted for the stage in 1901.
 In 1902, Ford tragically died in at the hand of his brother.

 White V